 On August 7, 2012, the Company announced that it had committed to a restructuring initiative to streamline operations and reduce operating costs by closing and consolidating certain facilities and reducing its worldwide workforce.
+In connection with this initiative, the Company recorded \$5.4 million of restructuring expense in the year ended December 31, 2013, comprised of \$5.1 million for severance and related costs in connection with reducing the Company's workforce and \$0.3 million related to facilities.

-In connection with this initiative, the Company recorded \$7.7 million of restructuring expense in the year ended December 31, 2012, comprised of \$3.2 million for severance and related costs to reduce the Company's workforce by approximately 150 people, or 12% of employees worldwide, \$4.2 million related to space reductions in three facilities and \$0.3 million for the write-off of assets associated with the aforementioned facility consolidations.
-Of this amount, the Company recorded \$5.7 million in the three months ended December 31, 2012 and \$2.0 million in the three months ended September 28, 2012.
+The Company recorded \$7.7 million of restructuring expense in the year ended December 31, 2012, comprised of \$3.2 million for severance and related costs, \$4.2 million related to space reductions in three facilities and \$0.3 million for the write-off of assets associated with the aforementioned facility consolidations.
 The \$4.2 million recorded in the year ended December 31, 2012 related to facilities is comprised of \$4.0 million related to space reductions in NET's former corporate headquarters in California, \$0.1 million related to space reductions in the former NET facility in New Jersey and \$0.1 million to consolidate the Company's offices in France.

 Restructuring expense is reported separately in the Company's consolidated statements of operations.
-The Company expects to complete the payments related to severance in the first quarter of fiscal 2013 and the payments related to facilities in fiscal 2016.
-The portion of restructuring payments due more than one year from the balance sheet date is included in Other long-term liabilities in the Company's consolidated balance sheet.
-At December 31, 2012, the long-term portion of accrued restructuring was \$2.7 million.
+The Company expects to complete the payments related to severance in the second half of 2014 and the payments related to facilities in 2016.

+The portion of restructuring payments due more than one year from the balance sheet date is included in Other long-term liabilities in the Company's consolidated balance sheets.
+At December 31, 2013, the long-term portion of accrued restructuring was \$1.8 million.

-The table below summarizes the restructuring accrual activity for the year ended December 31, 2012 (in thousands):
+The tables below summarize the restructuring accrual activity for the years ended December 31, 2013 and 2012 (in thousands):